xcore/sw_display_controller/app_display_spectrum/doc_quickstart/quickstart.rst

 To setup up the system:

    #.
 Connect XA-SK-SDRAM Slice Card to the XP-SKC-U16 Slicekit Core board using the connector marked with ``SQUARE``.
    #.
-Connect XA-SK-SCR480 Slice Card to the XP-SKC-U16 Slicekit Core board using the connector marked with ``DIAMOND``.
+Connect XA-SK-SCR480 Slice Card with LCD to the XP-SKC-U16 Slicekit Core board using the connector marked with ``DIAMOND``.
    #.
 Connect the XTAG-2 to Slicekit Core board.
    #.
 Connect the XTAG-2 to host PC.
 Note that the USB cable is not provided with the Slicekit starter kit.
    #.
 Set the ``XMOS LINK`` to ``OFF`` on the Slicekit Core board.